-We spoke with Hospice of the Red River Valley RN Kelly Haneca about the distinct role of a hospice nurse and her 10 years of experience providing care and support to our patients and their families.
+We spoke with Hospice of the Red River Valley RN Kelly Haneca about the distinct role of a hospice nurse and her experience providing care and support to our patients and their families.

 What brought you to Hospice of the Red River Valley?